Teacher Fights Discipline After DEI Training; Holds Union Accountable

 Teacher Targeted for Discipline after ‘Privilege’ Training

-In the fall of 2020, John attended a mandatory training on racial and gender “privilege.”
-During a breakout session, he was asked for his opinion on the training and John expressed disagreement.
-Months later, the district administration launched an investigation because of his response and issued a written reprimand, requiring him to undergo “sensitivity training” and threatening further discipline—even termination.
+In the fall of 2020, John attended a district-required training on racial and gender “privilege.”
+During a breakout session, John was asked for his opinion on the training and he expressed disagreement—honestly and professionally.
+Months later, district administrators launched an investigation because of his response and gave him a written reprimand.
+The district also required him to undergo “sensitivity training” and threatened further discipline—even termination—if he did not comply.

-John fought this unwarranted discipline and contacted the HFT, knowing that per his employment contract, only the union can start the arbitration process.
-But an HFT vice president told him via email that “arbitration is reserved for dues-paying members.”
-John was trapped and unable to defend himself in arbitration because the union refused to treat him fairly—until he found the Fairness Center.
+John fought this unwarranted discipline by filing a grievance.
+He called the Hartford Federation of Teachers (HFT), knowing that per his employment contract, only the union can start the arbitration process.
+But a union vice president told him via email that “arbitration is reserved for dues-paying members.”
+John had been a union member for more than two decades, until leaving the union in 2018.
+Therefore, John was trapped and unable to defend himself through arbitration because the union refused to treat him fairly.

-With the help of the Fairness Center, John filed unfair labor practices charges in July of 2022, arguing that Connecticut law required the teachers’ union to fairly represent all members of John’s bargaining unit, without discrimination and regardless of their membership status.
+With the help of the Fairness Center, John filed unfair labor practices charges against the union in July of 2022.
+He argued that Connecticut law required the teachers’ union to fairly represent all members of John’s bargaining unit, without discrimination and regardless of their membership status.
 However, that principle had never been clearly stated by the Connecticut labor board.

 Ruling Vindicates Teacher, Slams Union’s Behavior